weeemrcb/qBittorrent-auto-superseed/README.md

 ### **Prerequisites**

-Before you begin, ensure you have the following installed and configured:

 * [**Docker**](https://www.docker.com/get-started): For running the container.
 * [**qBittorrent**](https://www.qbittorrent.org/): With the **Web UI enabled** and accessible.
   * Go to qBittorrent Tools \> Options (or Preferences on macOS) \> Web UI.